Looking for a family-friendly hotel that doesn’t make you cringe?

-When we become parents, many of us assume that our days vacationing at chic or special hotels – the kind of hotels with a true sense of place – are over.
-Must we now exist only in the land of the “family-friendly hotel” (read: all about the kids).
+When we became parents, many of us assumed our days vacationing at chic or special hotels with a true sense of place were over.
+From now on, we exist only in the land of the “family-friendly hotel” (meaning all about the kids).
 Right?

-Is there a little voice inside your head that’s hoping maybe, just maybe, you can still enjoy unique and authentic hotels, even as a parent?
+Isn’t there a little voice inside your head that’s hoping maybe, just maybe, you can still enjoy unique and authentic hotels, even as a parent?
 Let’s make that voice louder.

 Finding the right family-friendly hotel (different from family-focused resorts, which have their time and place) can set us up for a vacation that we can look forward to and enjoy together with our kids.
-For many of us, a unique hotel can generate excitement about the trip in a way that mediocre all-inclusive and brand-name suite hotels do not.
+But only if we can look forward to staying there.

 When traveling as a family, our hotel choice can set the stage for the entire trip.
-Choosing a hotel that appeals to our adult tastes as well, though, means we don’t have to sacrifice our own vacation in the name of parenthood.
+Choosing a hotel that appeals to our adult tastes and welcomes kids means we don’t have to sacrifice our own vacation in the name of parenthood.

 Here’s what no parent wants: To be hiding in the dark in a hotel bathroom at 8pm, with nowhere to sit, while our kids struggle to fall asleep on the other side of the door.

 The “right” hotel room setup obviously means different things to different families, depending on a few factors: age and number of kids; whether the kids sleep in cribs or beds; whether they sleep well if they can see mom and dad, etc.

 By way of example, one of my favorite hotel stays was with our daughter, age 3 at the time, in the Junior Suite at Casa San Agustin in Cartagena.
 The hotel room not only was spacious, but the layout provided plenty of sleeping space for everyone.
 The pull-out couch faced away from the bed, which created separation.
 There was an enormous bathroom that could fit a travel crib with no trouble.
-We were happy to take breaks from the bustling city outside to rest in this beautiful space.
+We were happy to take breaks from the bustling city of Cartagena to rest in this beautiful space.
 We were able to keep a relaxed vibe throughout the trip – all because we made the right hotel choice

 Everyone responds well to being treated like a VIP on vacation – kids included!
 When hotel staff go out of their way to welcome our children as guests rather than baggage, then our children feel comfortable.
 In turn, when children feel empowered and confident, good behavior often follows.

-At Hotel Las Islas, for example, a treetop Caribbean oasis off the coast of Colombia, the concierge gave my daughter a small stuffed animal on arrival.
+At Hotel Las Islas, for example, a treetop Caribbean oasis off the coast of Colombia, the concierge gave my daughter a stuffed animal on arrival.
 A small gesture, but one that made her trip, and set her up to be an appreciative and polite guest.

 How do you know in advance if a hotel will have great staff?
 When TripAdvisor reviews uniformly emphasize that the hotel staff were key to making a trip enjoyable, I take that as a great sign.
 (We emphasize staff reviews in our hotel profiles, too!)

 When traveling without children, we can grab a bag, leave the room, and wing it if the unexpected arises.
 And we hope that is does!
 On a family vacation, though, we find ourselves needing to run back to the room to use the bathroom, grab a snack, collect a forgotten pool toy, or give the kids a break from the sun.

 What’s more, smaller boutique hotels tend to be designed with more interesting room configurations that fit families.
 They also tend to check many of the other family-friendly boxes on this list.
-To be sure, there is a time and a place for large resorts with waterslides, kids’ clubs, and multiple swimming pools.
+To be sure, there is a time and a place for family resorts with waterslides, kids’ clubs, and multiple swimming pools.
 But those perks are not necessary for kids to enjoy a family vacation.
 In my experience, it is sometimes easier to relax at a smaller, charming hotel with a local connection and fewer distractions.

 When we’re in an exotic location, though, it can feel like a waste of a meal to eat at a cookie-cutter hotel restaurant.
 That’s not the case when the hotel restaurant is one of the best in town (as is the case with Alma, the restaurant at Casa San Agustin) or serves up delicious local flavors (as we experienced at Bequia Beach Hotel’s Bagatelle restaurant).

 Plus, when traveling with kids who go to bed early, we sometimes want to eat dinner or order room service after the kids to go bed.
 That way, we can enjoy a few minutes of adult-vacationing with a glass of wine or cocktails.
 Instead of feeling like we’re missing a fun experience by being cooped up in our hotel room with kids, good dining options make evenings at the hotel part of the fun.